Puerto Rico debt-restructuring plan filed amid criticism

 Board Chairman David Skeel called the plan “a milestone for Puerto Rico’s recovery, stability, and prosperity.
 This plan substantially reduces the burden of debt payments on future generations, stabilizes and protects pensions that have been mismanaged for so long, and affirms the collective bargaining agreements of government workers.”

+The board said that if the proposed pension cut is rejected, it would return to the original proposal of imposing a 10% cut on monthly pensions of at least $1,000.

-Gov. Pedro Pierluisi issued a statement ahead of a press conference he would hold on the matter late Tuesday morning, saying the plan was a great step in helping end the debt-restructuring process.
+Gov. Pedro Pierluisi issued a statement saying the plan was a great step in helping end the debt-restructuring process.

 “Puerto Rico needs to leave this bankruptcy process behind in order to achieve the sustainable economic development to which we all aspire and eliminate the uncertainty inherent in this process, as well as the million-dollar restructuring expenses that the government has had to incur,” he said.